MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/caller-id-policies.md

 The **Block incoming caller ID** setting allows for blocking the caller ID on incoming PSTN calls.
 You can turn on this setting, but it isn't available to your end users on the user settings page.
 When this setting is turned on, the incoming PSTN caller is displayed as coming from Anonymous.

-> [!IMPORTANT]
-> Emergency calls will always send the user's telephone number (caller ID) to a public-safety answering point (PSAP).
-For more information on emergency calls, read [Plan and manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

 For more information, see [caller ID policies](#caller-id-policies).

 ## Caller ID policies

-As an admin, you can control caller ID for both inbound and outbound calls by using PowerShell with the CallingLineIdentity policy or by using the Teams admin center under **Voice** > **Caller ID policies**.
-For more information, see [Configure caller ID policies](#configure-caller-id-policies).

-With settings turned off, the Teams user's phone number is visible when that user makes a call to the PSTN.
+As an admin, you can control caller ID for both inbound and outbound calls.
+With caller ID settings turned off, the Teams user's phone number is visible when that user makes a call to the PSTN.
 Likewise, when a PSTN caller makes a call to a Teams user, the PSTN caller's phone number is visible.

-By default, the following caller ID settings are turned off.
+By default, the following caller ID settings are **turned off**.

 |Setting|Default|Description|
 |-------|--------|---------|